 We are committed to being socially responsible and minimizing our environmental impact.
-The electricity used in the Freshpet Kitchens is 100% wind-powered.
+As of December 31, 2019, the electricity used in the Freshpet Kitchens is 100% wind-powered.
 Freshpet Kitchens is a landfill-free facility and we plant trees to offset carbon emissions.
 We also strive to conserve energy by continually improving the efficiency of our Freshpet Fridges and partnering with freight and logistics providers committed to sustainable practices.